 Breaking Defense is owned by Breaking Media, Inc. Revenue is derived through advertising.

 In review, Breaking Defense covers military and defense with minimal use of loaded language such as this DARPA Space Manufacturing Project Sparks Controversy.
 This story, like most, is properly sourced to media outlets such as Spacenews.com and defense.gov.

 Editorially, they do not offer a separate section for op-eds; however, they use a tag on commentary-based stories.
 Many stories contain opinions such as this China Supply Chain, Backdoor Money ‘Huge Priority’ For Biden Pentagon, which is hopeful of the Biden Administration and critical.
 This op-ed uses survey data from the right-leaning Reagan Institute Faith In The Military Is Falling – Not Demand For Strong Defense: Reagan Institute.

 They have also accurately fact-checked former President Donald Trump on false claims Trump’s Claim Of $2.5 Trillion In DoD Dough: Not True.
 They generally report news factually with a slight right-leaning bias that favors a more authoritarian military use.

 Failed Fact Checks

-- None to date.
+- None in the Last 5 years.
 In fact, they are used as a resource for IFCN fact-checkers.